dataindataout/yb_day2ops/README.md

 - [ ] Return 0 on successful completion; non-zero on failure for non-interactive mode
 - [ ] All parameters have default values
 - [ ] Flag to redirect output to a log file / general logging
-- [ ] Add backup location to configuration
+- [x] Add backup location to configuration
 - [ ] Add example syntax to all commands
+- [ ] Refactor functions to use dynamic source detection instead of configured value

 ### xCluster DR
 - [x] Establish replication between universes